Google-WZC/Google-WZC/README.md

 ## Hi there 👋

 I'm from China.
-My name is Wang Zichen, and my English name is Steven.
+My name is Wang Zichen.
+You can also call me Zachary.
 I was born in 2003 and am currently a master's student in Changsha.

 I used to be in Department of Communication, however, researching AI.
 I am now a graduate student in integrated circuits.
 I like to do things I consider elegant, like publishing a top journal, solving a problem others haven't, or even achieving the mythical man-month.
 But I haven't achieved any of those things yet.
 So I keep studying hard.